 "The Scarrans know where the Wormhole to Earth is, and they're on their way.
 Crichton and crew race to the wormhole to stop them.
 But saving the Earth means destroying the chance for John to ever return home.
 Aeryn finally reveals the father of the baby.
 John and Aeryn decide to get married, but fate steps in.
 The finale for the television series."

-On this day in 2016, The Department Of Time aired "Tiempo de magia."
-This served as the sixth episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 2016 (in Spain), The Department Of Time aired "Tiempo de magia."
+Officially, this served as the sixth episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "The 1924 Ministry contacts its 2016 self, concerned that one of its top agents plans to sell the secret of time travel to the highest bidder."